 Locals, however, said it smelled like "bread and butter" to them.

 The mill closed in 1999 and along with it went most of the area's good paying jobs.
 Unemployment soared to 20%.
 The town lost half its population.

 The buildings on the mill site have since been demolished, leaving a large open site on St. Joseph Bay that will no doubt be developed.

 That's the bad news, especially if you worked at the paper mill.

-The good news is that tourists rediscovered Port St Joe and started coming to stay again on their weekends and vacations and to build vacation homes and permanent residences.
+The good news is that tourists rediscovered Port St. Joe and started coming to stay again on their weekends and vacations, finding it a great place to build vacation homes and permanent residences.

 The Forgotten Coast is a name created by local chambers of commerce after the paper mill closed to describe this area of the Gulf coast and generate some enthusiasm for tourism.

-Many of the permanent residents of this coast want to remain forgotten, and send me emails asking me to stop writing about their quiet area of the state.
-Sorry, too late!
+Many of the permanent residents of this coast say it's one of the best things about it, and want to remain forgotten, and send me emails asking me to stop writing about their quiet area of the state.